ebtayara/business-analyst/README.md

-# Hundreds of lines of SQL code along with a coulpe of projects.
+# Hundreds of lines of SQL code along with a couple of projects.
 Project Files